Love Letter (card game): Card types

 Below is the list of cards in the original edition of the game:

+Premium edition

+A premium edition of Love Letter was released in 2016.
+It uses the same artwork as the original, with larger cards printed on a heavier card stock.
+Additionally, many of the cards' other components have also been upgraded.

+The premium edition supports up to eight players.
+While the game is identical to the first edition when played with up to four players, there are sixteen additional new cards for games with five or more players.
+These cards include nine new roles to the game alongside three additional Guards featuring new artwork.
+Below is the list of cards in the premium edition:

 Second Edition

-A second edition of Love Letter was released in 2019 with new artwork and the addition of five cards to support play by 2–6 players.
-This edition carries over all the cards from the original version, but changes the strength values of the King, the Countess and the Princess to 7, 8 and 9 respectively.
-The five cards added in this edition include one additional Guard card and the following new cards:
+A second edition of Love Letter was released in 2019 with new artwork and the addition of five cards to support up to 6 players.
+This edition carries over all the cards from the original version and adds two new roles, Spy and Chancellor.
+Additionally, the strength values of the King, the Countess and the Princess are all increased by one to 7, 8 and 9 respectively.
+This allows the Chancellor to slot in at strength 6, while the Spy is assigned the previously unused strength 0.
+An additional Guard card has also been added.
+Below is the list of cards in the second edition:

 This edition can also be played in accordance with the original version by removing the five additional cards, though this only supports 2–4 players.

+List of editions

+In addition to foreign language editions, there are many themed editions, often with unique rules not found in the original game.
+Below is the partial list of all known editions of Love Letter, in chronological order of release:

 Awards won

 Love Letter has received the following awards: